clay/clay-kiln/docs/inputs.md

 # `radio`

 A group of radio buttons, allowing the user to select one of a few related options.
-You can specify site-specific options, [similar to components in a component-list](https://github.com/clay/clay-kiln/wiki/Component-Lists#site-specific-components)
+You can specify site-specific options, [similar to components in a component-list](https://github.com/clay/clay-kiln/wiki/Component-Lists#site-specific-components).
+[Uses Keen's UIRadioGroup](https://josephuspaye.github.io/Keen-UI/#/ui-radio-group).

 ```yaml
     input: radio